 - The focus was on testing, building, and getting feedback from users before launching a decentralized network.

-- Testnet Pi coins were essentially a simulation or “test” to understand how mining and transactions would function before going live.
+- Testnet Pi coins were essentially a simulation or “test” to understand how mining and transactions would work before going live.

 - In the Testnet, Pi Network was running a private test environment with simulated transactions.

-- The Testnet was used to identify bugs and improve the technology.
+- The Testnet was used to find bugs and improve the technology.

-- During the Testnet phase, there was no requirement for user participation in blockchain validation.
+- During the Testnet phase, there was no need for user participation in blockchain validation.

 Do you know Bitcoin and Ethereum together account for more than half of the total cryptocurrency market capitalization?